ArakelTheDragon/Library_C/README.md

 # C.Library.CCSPICCProjects

-This project contains programming with CCS PIC C compiler for baseline PIC MCUs from Microchip.
+This repository contains multiple projects about programming with CCS PIC C compiler for baseline PIC MCUs from Microchip.
+Programming for Arudino/ESP8266/ESP32/ESPx boards.

 35. **ESP_GameHub_v2 - Loads html games on an ESP and sets it up as a game hub.
 You can play offline or online.**
 - Flash the sketch ESP_GameHub_v2.ino.